GoogleChromeLabs/squoosh/libsquoosh/README.md

 ## Auto optimizer

-Squoosh API has an _experimental_ auto optimizer that compresses an image as much as possible, trying to hit a specific [Butteraugli] target value.
+libSquoosh has an _experimental_ auto optimizer that compresses an image as much as possible, trying to hit a specific [Butteraugli] target value.
 The higher the Butteraugli target value, the more artifacts can be introduced.

 You can make use of the auto optimizer by using “auto” as the config object.